katilp/github-action-test/README.md

 From [Github actions instructions](https://help.github.com/en/actions/building-actions/creating-a-docker-container-action)

-This action pulls the slc5 container with the CMSSW_4_2_8 release are installed.
+This workflow uses an action to pull [the slc5 container with the CMSSW_4_2_8 release installed](https://gitlab.cern.ch/clange/cmssw-docker/container_registry), and build another container on top of it.
+An OD file is inspected and an output file produced.
+It is passed ad an artifact.
+Because of the default volume mount and home directory settings of github actions the following changes were required:
+ - change to `/home/cmsusr` before building the CMSSW release area
+ - change owner to `cmsusr` for `/github/worspace` so that the output file can be passed as an artifact

 The action is triggered by the owner starring the repo.

 ## Inputs